ioBroker/ioBroker.docs/docs/en/install/windows.md

 npm install --production --no-optional --logevel=error
 ```

-The installation process can take a while.
+The installation process may take a while.
 When running npm, red error messages (gyp!
 ERR) may appear in connection with the module `unix-dgram`.
 These error messages can be ignored.

    The last lines of the installation should end something like this: